Click on a school level below to see one 2018-2019 content scale sample in math and another in English Language Arts.

 Teachers know that to leverage classroom learning time, it is often best to start instruction and assessing student learning at Level 3 (proficiency), while sometimes dipping down into a Level 2 learning target, in order to ensure all students meet the learning goal(s) at Level 3.
 Level 4 is encouraged in order to extend learning for those students who reach proficiency at Level 3 quickly.

 Next, tasks, assignments, and common assessments are created by looking at these content scales and determining questions or prompts for evidence that are directly related to learning targets, within a level, in the scale.
-(Learning targets are those statements within a level that often start with letters A, B, C, etc., or a bullet.)
-Then, after practicing and working to understand the topics and connected concepts and skills, students are offered many opportunities to give evidence to show that understanding.
+(Learning targets are those statements within a level that start with letters A, B, C, etc.) Then, after practicing and working to understand the topics and connected concepts and skills, students are offered many opportunities to give evidence to show that understanding.
 Teachers assess the evidence against the scale.
 Regularly, two or several teachers collaborate to analyze the same piece(s) of student work to see if they have common understanding of student work against the learning targets in the scale.
 The classroom teacher gains insights into feedback to give students to help them know what to do next.
 Then, the feedback provided by the teacher and the content scales allow students opportunities to relearn, offer more evidence, or move ahead in learning.
 Students might also give evidence of learning in ways other than the common "paper/pencil" assessments or tasks described above, such as through a performance, a product, or even a conversation with the teacher.
 Such student evidence would still be assessed against the content scales.